Writing A Literature Review

 - Plagiarism and poor referencing

 If you have any questions about these literature review mistakes, leave a comment below and we’ll do our best to answer.
-If you’d like to get 1-on-1 help with your literature review, book a free initial consultation with a friendly coach to discuss how we can move you forward.
+If you’re interested in private coaching, book an initial consultation with a friendly coach to discuss how we can move you forward.